-Experienced coaches will evaluate the players basic fielding, throwing and batting skills.
+During tryouts, experienced coaches will evaluate the players basic fielding, throwing and batting skills.
 Pitchers and catchers may have an additional evaluation for those two specialized positions.
 We will also rely on the knowledge of experienced coaches who know the players.

 Typically, the Heat teams will play in 5 or 6 tournaments with the possible goal of qualifying for the State games in San Diego.
 In most tournaments, the teams will play 4 games … more if they do well.
 All tournaments will be governed by ASA rules.
 Most tournaments are played on Saturday and Sunday, however some do have Friday games.
 Teams may also participate in ‘friendly’ tournaments organized with local leagues.

 Summer teams typically two to three mid-week practices starting in mid May and a weekend practice when there is no tournament.
 Because girls tryout for the team(s) and not every player makes the team(s), it is expected that Heat will be a very high-priority Summer activity for the player.
 With that said we know summer is a time when family commitments and trips are common.
-We need to know during the application process of any scheduled commitments that may interfere with your daughter’s availability this summer for planning purpose (e.g. we will forego tournaments on weekends where we do not have enough players).
+We need to know during the application process of any scheduled commitments that may interfere with your daughter’s availability for planning purpose (e.g. we will forego tournaments on weekends where we do not have enough players).
 Please make sure to provide availability information when you complete the Heat application.